Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

-- Jokic is responsible for attempting 14.4% of his team's field goal attempts this season with 14.8 per game.
+- Jokic is responsible for taking 14.4% of his team's field goal attempts this season with 14.8 per game.

-- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's tries from beyond the arc.
+- He's made 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

 - Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have conceded 109.8 points per contest, which is second-best in the league.
+- Conceding 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.

-- On the boards, the Heat are sixth in the NBA, giving up 41.9 rebounds per contest.
+- The Heat concede 41.9 rebounds per contest, ranking sixth in the league.

-- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.
+- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.

-- Looking at 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per game.
+- In terms of 3-pointers, the Heat are 28th in the NBA, allowing 13.1 makes per contest.

 Nikola Jokic vs. the Heat